Heyimlulu/RacoonBot/README.md

 ### Running

-Enter your bot token in the *config.json* file and your secret code to get access to the supersecret interface
+Enter your bot token in the *config.json* file and set a secret code to get access to the supersecret web interface

 Now you can run the bot with